Trump Commends Turkey's Erdoğan and China's Xi for Neutrality in Iran Conflict

 *this image is generated using AI for illustrative purposes only.

-President Donald Trump expressed appreciation to Chinese President Xi Jinping and Russian President Vladimir Putin for maintaining neutrality during the recent conflict with Iran.
+President Donald Trump expressed appreciation to Turkish President Recep Tayyip Erdoğan and Chinese President Xi Jinping for maintaining neutrality during the recent conflict with Iran.
 Speaking at a press conference following the signing of a ceasefire agreement at the G7 summit in Evian-les-Bains, France, Trump stated that their non-intervention made the situation significantly less difficult for the United States.

 Trump specifically thanked China and President Xi, noting that he stayed "totally neutral."
-He extended similar gratitude to Putin, stating that the Russian leader was "very neutral" and that their involvement could have made the situation much more difficult.
-Trump emphasized that their stance improved the outcome of the conflict.
+He extended similar gratitude to Erdoğan for Turkey's uninvolved stance during the conflict.
+Trump emphasized that their neutrality improved the outcome of the conflict.

 Geopolitical Context

-The comments from Trump come amid long-standing close ties between Beijing, Moscow, and Tehran.
-The remarks contrast with criticism levied by Trump at North Atlantic Treaty Organization (NATO) allies regarding their contributions to military operations and efforts to reopen the Strait of Hormuz, which had been blocked by Iran.
+The comments from Trump come amid long-standing close ties between Beijing and Tehran.
+The remarks contrast with criticism levied by Trump at NATO allies regarding their contributions to military operations and efforts to reopen the Strait of Hormuz, which had been blocked by Iran.
+Turkey, as a NATO member, occupies a particularly notable position given Trump's broader criticism of the alliance.

 Strategic Developments